Kerr black hole in presence of force-free magnetic field: FFMF energy momentum tensor as a source of perturbations

-To conduct this study, we consider the prevailing physical conditions that allow us to focus on terms up to the order of $\mathcal{O}(\lambda^2/L^2)$.
-Let's clarify it in more details; Our objective is to delve into the equations governing the evolution of a system under a specific configuration.
-Specifically, we seek to understand the disturbances that arise when force-free electrodynamics is present in a background characterized by a Kerr metric.
-To streamline our calculations and gain valuable insights, we introduce two parameters that capture the scales of perturbations ($\lambda$) and the variations in the background metric ($L$).
+To streamline our calculations and gain valuable insights, we introduce two parameters that capture the scales of perturbations (\(\lambda\)) and the variations in the background metric (\(L\)).
 This assumption proves to be immensely helpful as it simplifies our analysis and leads to intriguing findings.
-By considering the relative magnitudes of $\lambda$ and $L$, we can effectively discern the dominant effects and the key features of the system's evolution.
+By considering the relative magnitudes of \(\lambda\) and \(L\), we can effectively discern the dominant effects and the key features of the system's evolution.
 As a consequence, we can simplify equation (\ref{wavepropagation01}) by neglecting the second term, resulting in a more manageable form

-here we suppose $G=1.$ This equation provides us with valuable insights into the propagation of gravitational waves in the presence of matter.
+here we suppose \(G=1.\) This equation provides us with valuable insights into the propagation of gravitational waves in the presence of matter.
 To further explore this, we can utilize the radiative wave form and establish the following relationship

-to calculate different components of $\bar h_{\mu\nu}$ in Eq.(\ref{Waveform02}), the following relations for harmonic oscillators are useful
+to calculate different components of \(\bar h_{\mu\nu}\) in Eq.(\ref{Waveform02}), the following relations for harmonic oscillators are useful

-It is also useful to note that by considering the magnetostatic limits, we can approximate the inverse distance between two points as \citep{Weinberg},\citep{Ryder}.
+In the magnetostatic limit, the Green’s function \(|\mathbf{r} - \mathbf{R}|^{-1}\) can be expanded in a multipole series.
+To leading order, we use the approximations \citep{Weinberg,Ryder}.

-These approximations enable us to simplify the mathematical expressions to obtain the modifications to the background metric satisfactorily.\\ \\
+These approximations enable us to simplify the mathematical expressions to obtain the modifications to the background metric satisfactorily.